 A Passion for Safety

 Ickx had a real passion for the safety of motorsport and was never afraid to voice his opinions or even try to make a change with action.
 In 1969, Ickx famously walked to his Ford GT40 at the start of the race as a way of protesting the “Le Mans style start”.
-Incredibly, not only did his actions contribute to the way the start of the race was changed, but he was also able to win the 1969 race with teammate Jackie Oliver.
+Incredibly, not only did his actions contribute to the way the start of the race was changed, but he was also able to win the 1969 race with teammate Jackie Oliver with online doctor service.

 His constant drive to improve safety saw Ickx adopt the Bell twin window helmet for his racing career in the late 70’s and early 80’s.
 There’s only one word to describe this helmet design - iconic.
 The helmet was designed in the mid 1970s following changes in the Formula 1 regulations, when open faced helmets were being phased out in favour of full-face helmets.
 A number of other drivers including 1972 world champion, Emerson Fittipaldi also wore the twin window helmet but nobody rocked it quite as impressively as Ickx.